 Flatbreads are my most favorite category across countries.
-When I thought of making Flatbreads, I was checking and updating my older posts, I suddenly realised that I do not have a proper post dedicated to my most favorite bread of all.
+When I thought of making Flatbreads, I was checking and updating my older posts, I suddenly realized that I do not have a proper post dedicated to my most favorite bread of all.

-I had poori recipe listed as part of another dish.
+I had the poori recipe listed as part of another dish.
 Which is not acceptable.
 Hence I spent my Sunday morning clicking pictures and wanted to have a dedicated post for Pooris.